NuevoFoundation/workshops/content/english/jsappybird/1-Activity/add-rotation.md

 ## Comments:

-If is a conditonal block where we are checking the angle of the bird and if thta is less than 50 we are exceuting the condition
+`If` is a conditional block where we are checking the angle of the bird and if it's less than 50 we are executing the condition.
    -bird.angle+=1;

 ## Working Together